Top 10: Personal Office software

 2013.
 Teamlab launches free alternative to Google Docs and MS Office

-Online service Teamlab is know not only for its collaboration and business management features, but also for cool online document editors that can be well compared to Google Docs, MS Office Web Apps or Zoho Docs.
-But until now these editors where available only for Teamlab paid users.
-Today TeamLab is launching a free productivity tool Teamlab Personal - an alternative to Google Drive, Skydrive and Zoho Docs.
-It's a cloud file storage with office editors.
-Teamlab says that it combines reach formatting features from MS Office with collaboration tools from Google Docs.
-The service allows to upload and edit Word, Excel, PowerPoint from your computer and even pull docs from other online services: Dropbox, Google Drive, SkyDrive, Box (note that the last three services have their own document editors).
-You can share files with colleagues, co-edit and comment them in real time and embed documents to your web page.
+The online service Teamlab has gained recognition not only for its collaboration and business management features but also for its impressive online document editors, comparable to Google Docs, MS Office Web Apps, or Zoho Docs.
+Previously, these editors were exclusively available to paid users of Teamlab.
+However, today marks the launch of a free productivity tool called Teamlab Personal, which serves as an alternative to Google Drive, Skydrive, and Zoho Docs.
+This tool offers cloud file storage coupled with office editors.
+According to Teamlab, it combines the rich formatting features of MS Office with the collaborative tools of Google Docs.
+Users can upload and edit Word, Excel, and PowerPoint documents directly from their computers and even import documents from other online services such as Dropbox, Google Drive, SkyDrive, and Box (note that the latter three services have their own document editors).
+With Teamlab Personal, you can easily share files with colleagues, co-edit them in real-time, add comments, and even embed documents on your web page.

 2013.
 Box takes on Microsoft Office and OneNote with own online document editor